dazeandconfusion/reuters_ml/README.md

 - **Model**: pre-trained TF-IDF vectorizer and XGBoost classifier

 ![AS-IS service structure](repo_utils/as_is.png)
 The current service provides a FastAPI interface that implements the usage of the multi-label XGBoost classifier.
 The classifier receives text data in a `string` format as an input and returns a list of predicted labels in a `string` format.
 If the classifier has not detected a label for the text, `None` will be returned.

+Data for the model's pipeline training and inference is stored via DVC in the remote Google Drive directory.

 ### TO-BE
 #### Training
 ##### Top-level structure
 ![TO-BE training process](repo_utils/to_be/training.png)
+The model's lifecycle is presented as follows:
+1. Create model's training pipeline (TF-IDF + XGBoost) *.py scripts and store them in the current repository.
+Use `optuna` library for parameters tuning and create a `config.yaml` file where the hyperparameters for `optuna` tuning will be stored.
+Additionally, add `pytests` in the current repository for new preprocessing methods and scripts. `Pytests` will be launched as a git pre-push hook in order not to push glitched code in the repository.
+2. Deploy `Kubeflow Pipelines` for training pipelines.
+For this purpose develop a Kubeflow repository that will use `reuters_ml` project as an external library or submodule.
+Kubeflow use special DSL for pythonic pipelines launch, so there must be developed scripts that turn each python-pipeline into Kubeflow Pipeline via `kfp` library.
+Let this repository be `reuters_kfp`.
+Our `Kubeflow Pipelines` service must have an integration with S3 storage and Github.
+3. Via the terminal in Kubeflow Pipelines we will do `git pull` to pull our `reuters_ml` repository that will be used to launch Kubeflow Pipelines for experiments.
+4. Via the `Kubeflow Pipeline` interface or CLI parameters setting we will set multiple parameters for our training pipelines that will be launched.
+At the end of this step we will get the best variant of the model whose metric beats the previous best score.
+The artifacts of this model will be stored in S3.
 ##### Kubeflow Pipelines level structure
 ![TO-BE training process](repo_utils/to_be/kfp.png)
 ##### Inference service level structure